 - It takes many positive experiences to undo the damage of one negative experience.

-- Bad customer reviews can go viral quickly.
+- Bad customer reviews can go viral quickly, especially social media posts

 - Angry customers can damage your reputation and brand name.